OIDC

 If you’re on a system where you regularly get CSAIL Kerberos tickets already – like a CSAIL Ubuntu workstation – then you may find it convenient to use your existing Kerberos tickets to log in to OIDC.
 See Configuring Browsers below.

-OIDC for developers and web a
+OIDC for developers and website administrators

 Configuring browsers to use existing Kerberos tickets